-- A student or any other member of the College Community who has experienced Sexual Violence or Sexual Misconduct, or who is otherwise affected by a violation of this policy, may file a Complaint under this policy by submitting the Complaint in writing to the Director, SSRM. - 2.
-The Complaint should set out the relevant details regarding the alleged incident of Sexual Violence, Sexual Misconduct or other alleged violation of this policy.
+- 1. A student or any other member of the College Community who has experienced Sexual Violence or Sexual Misconduct, or who is otherwise affected by a violation of this policy, may file a Complaint under this policy with the Director, SSRM. - Complaints are to be made in writing; however, in circumstances where the victims of alleged Sexual Violence or Sexual Misconduct are unable to submit a written Complaint, they may contact the Director, SSRM for accommodation, which could include accepting an initial verbal report or arranging for the verbal report to be written down by another party.

+- 3. The Complaint should set out the relevant details regarding the alleged incident of Sexual Violence, Sexual Misconduct or other alleged violation of this policy.
 The Complaint should include a list of any potential witnesses, along with a description of the information those witnesses are expected to provide.
-Any relevant documents, including any social media communications, should also be included with the Complaint. - 3.
+Any relevant documents, including any social media communications, should also be included with the Complaint. - 4.
 A Complainant has the right to withdraw a Complaint at any stage of the process.
 However, the College may continue to act on the issue identified in the Complaint where it is obligated by law or by this policy to do so.